Preetinasibyan/PreetiSharma/README.md

 When I connect to the hash window it does not show any message that windows is connected to the hash application should it ?
 Should there be a shutdown time like 5-6 seconds or less to test shutdown scenarios ?

+**Automation Testing**

+Automation testing can be planned for following scenarios :

+1 Verify software is able to process multiple connections simultaneously.
+2 Verify shutdown scenarios for inflight hashing,reject any new request and no additional password request is allowed when shutdown is pending.
+3 Send multiple post requests at same time for multiple connections to check stress/load/performance testing.
+4 Run automation scripts for windows and Ma\Linux and make sure both connections work fine togerther and hash application is able to handle all requests.And Total Stats should count server requests from both the platforms.